asnaencorerpg/asnaencorerpg.github.io/dox/ecrTourECRvsAVR.md

  + Single character constants use single quotes (what used to be O'f' in AVR):
        `DclFld MyOneChar *OneChar Init('f')`

- + Some Built-In functions have been renamed:
+ + Built-In functions have been renamed:
        `%IsOmitted` is now `%Omitted`

- + Obsolete Built-In functions:
-       `%SubArr`

 ## Array  Differences
 AVR and ECR have two ways of declaring an Array.
 An array is defined with the [DCLARRAY](/dox/DCLARRAY.html) command using either the keyword: